The Gromov-Hausdorff propinquity for metric Spectral Triples: D-norms from Metric Spectral Triples

-Quantum metrized vector bundles are modeled after Hermitian vector bundles endowed with a choice of a metric connection, which is used to define the D-norms.
+Quantum metrized vector bundles are modeled after Hermitian vector bundles endowed with a choice of a metric connection, which is used to define the D-norms \cite{Latremoliere16c} --- however, we do not require {\gQVB s} to be projective in general.
 The introduction of the more general {\gMVB s} is actually motivated by spectral triples.

-The following theorem, upon which our present work relies, brings together our work on modules in noncommutative metric geometry and noncommutative differential geometry:
+The following theorem, upon which our present work relies, brings together our work on modules in noncommutative metric geometry and noncommutative differential geometry.

+\begin{convention} A Hilbert space $\Hilbert$ is canonically a $\C$-right Hilbert module, by setting $\xi\cdot z = z\xi$ for all $\xi \in \Hilbert$ and $z\in\C$ (since $\C$ is Abelian).
+To minimize notations, we will typically continue to write our scalars on the left when working with Hilbert spaces (but not when working with right Hilbert modules), with the understanding, when needed, that we mean this canonical right action. \end{convention}